 Order of the Bath, Great Britain (Creative Commons)

 Similarly, the great strategist Napoleon Bonaparte established a National Order of the Legion of Honour in 1802.
-This order is still the highest decoration in France, and has been divided into Knight, Officer, Commander, Grand Officer, and Grand Cross.
+This order is still the highest decoration in France and has been divided into Knight, Officer, Commander, Grand Officer, and Grand Cross.
 This highest award is given for military and civil services to those persons, who have made remarkable contributions towards the French Republic.

 National Order of the Legion of Honour (French: Ordre national de la Légion d’honneur) (Creative Commons)

-Medals and decorations in the military are a recognition for any martial service towards the country, and European history is full of brave and courageous heroes.
-During the Renaissance period in Europe, humanist writers and scholars were awarded with medals in recognition of their work.
+Medals and decorations in the military are recognition for any martial service towards the country, and European history is full of brave and courageous heroes.
+During the Renaissance period in Europe, humanist writers and scholars were awarded medals in recognition of their work.
 On the other hand, writers began to make their own medals to honour their peers and patrons.
 So, it encouraged intellectual movements in Europe resulting in an Enlightenment period across the continent.
 Starting from the 16th century, medals were not only made by rulers, but private enterprises also began to sell these medals to commemorate military events, and from that time, the practice of awarding combatants became a ritual for almost every European military system.

 The attached honorees to the medals and decorations were many in number all through Europe, so much so that it became a fashion to wear smaller medals in public during the 16th century.
-Many enterprises began to exploit this trend for commercial favor.
+Many enterprises began to exploit this trend for commercial favour.
 It has been recorded that German artists produced the finest medals.
 On the other hand, Brits and French were very slow in creating the fine pieces of medals.
-It all started with official medals, and military medals were descendants of it, but the growth was very limited till the 18th century.
+It all started with official medals, and military medals were descendants of it, but the growth was very limited until the 18th century.